 Created by Ted and Michelle Braddock, a couple who suffered an agonizing 10-month process of retrieving a deceased father's financial information, My Life and Wishes also allows users to upload digital records and grant access to authorized users with editing rights.
 It also features a comprehensive Planning Center with key information about end-of-life decisions.

-With My Life and Wishes, you designate any authorized user who has access your information and to what level.
+With My Life and Wishes, you designate an authorized user who has access to your information and to what level.
 You'll also say whether they can view or edit that information.
 When you die, your authorized users will be able to access your account to see all your plans.